10 Early Signs of Gum Disease You’re Probably Ignoring

 Untreated gum disease can lead to more serious symptoms such as bone loss, says Dr. Natour.
 “This early onset inflammation will progress, and if left unchecked and fed by the various sources of sugars from our diet, will evolve into a more aggressive bacteria,” he says.

-If you've never had chronic bad breath but notice it suddenly seems to constantly be a little less than fresh, it could be a sign of gum disease.
+If you’ve never had chronic bad breath but notice it suddenly seems to constantly be a little less than fresh, it could be a sign of gum disease.
 Dr. Vernon says to watch out for a scent similar to alcohol or rotting apples, which is caused by bacteria migrating below the gum tissue, an area difficult for toothbrushes and floss to reach.
-Here's what else bad breath could say about your health.

 While not technically a symptom of the disease, grinding or clenching your teeth is a risk factor for gum disease.
 These actions place excessive force on the supporting tissues of the teeth, speeding up the rate at which they’re destroyed.